Validator

 Description

-This project is a Chinese version of https://github.com/Respect/Validation
+This project is the Chinese version of https://github.com/Respect/Validation

 https://github.com/walkor/validation